-- In the building phase, you have to get compatible components and build your gaming PC by connecting every component.
+- In the building phase, you must get compatible components and build your gaming PC by connecting every element.

 - In the maintenance phase, you have to monitor the thermals and performance of your PC to look for any anomalies.
-Furthermore, you also have to regularly clean the rig.
+Furthermore, you also have to clean the rig regularly.

 The Planning Phase

-In the planning phase, we will walk you through the factors you need to consider before you start buying your components.
+In the planning phase, we will walk you through the factors you must consider before buying your components.

-You can refer to our guide on How to Check Used Graphics Cards Before Buying for more information.
+For more information, refer to our guide on How to Check Used Graphics Cards Before Buying.

-Unless you want really want to squeeze every bit of performance out of your rig, and unless you have the technical knowledge to succeed in doing so, this factor might not appeal to you.
+Unless you want to squeeze every bit of performance out of your rig and have the technical knowledge to succeed, this factor might not appeal to you.

-Put simply, the overclocking potential refers to your PC’s ability to handle high thermals in order to deliver more performance than it was meant to by default.
-Basically, when you overclock your PC, you feed it with more power, and in turn, you hope that your system runs stable and delivers higher performance.
+The overclocking potential refers to your PC’s ability to handle high thermals to deliver more performance than it was meant to by default.
+When you overclock your PC, you feed it with more power, and in turn, you hope that your system runs stable and delivers higher performance.

 Also Read: 12 Best GPU Overclocking Software